PRICING

 The Takeaway

-No matter how you look at it, getting a quality video created for your brand or business is an investment, and there are plenty of factors that help determine the level of investment you’ll be making.
-You and your team should start your research by really determining the level of expertise you need to help tell your story.
+Getting quality video created for your brand or business is an investment.
+Your team should begin by determining the level of expertise you need to help tell your story.

-Be realistic about what you have to spend, and then be honest about it.
-The right partner is not going to try to take you for every penny you have.
-They’re going to be more interested in building a solution that works within your constraints.
+Be realistic about what you have to spend, then be honest.
+The right partner is not going to try to take you for every penny.
+They’re going to help build a solution that works within your budget.

 In general, there are no “cheap” videos.
-Rather, there are ones that work and ones that don’t.
-Ones that position you for the right opportunities, and ones that leave opportunities on the table.
+Just ones that work and ones that don’t.

-The hope is: now that you’re equipped with this information, you can go into your conversations with video production vendors with a handful of powerful questions that help you narrow down that big question: what does video production really cost?
+Now that you have this information, you can talk with video production companies and narrow down that big question: what does video production really cost?